 To read content from stdin instead of a file, use - as the filename.
 This goes for both @ and < constructs.
-Unfortunately it does not support reading the file from a named pipe or similar, as it needs the full size before the transfer starts.

 You can also tell curl what Content-Type to use by using 'type=', in a manner similar to:

 curl -F "web=@index.html;type=text/html" url.com